 Description Progress made in 2017/18 to address challenge Time and resource demands Develop a calendar of events with timelines and requisite resources as a shared responsibility.
-Area specific approach given the The destination marketing approach vast area and different must ensure inclusion of all corners of characteristics of the different areas the municipality's outreach.
-Outreach and community interface Expand on outreach by engaging with specific emphasis on groups, experienced and well positioned stakeholders and sector needs community officers Alignment of skills with work opportunities Engage local , private firms in assessing work opportunity and required skills and conduct a study on skills gap in the market The slow introduction of bail-out Keep check on early signs of business programmes to assist failing struggle and encourage people to businesses communicate
+Area specific approach given the vast area and different characteristics of the different areas The destination marketing approach must ensure inclusion of all corners of the municipality's outreach.
+Outreach and community interface with specific emphasis on groups, stakeholders and sector needs Expand on outreach by engaging experienced and well positioned community officers Alignment of skills with work opportunities Engage local , private firms in assessing work opportunity and required skills and conduct a study on skills gap in the market The slow introduction of bail-out programmes to assist failing businesses Keep check on early signs of business struggle and encourage people to communicate